How to use Postman with Nuxt auth module based on JWT

 If you haven't implemented authentication in Nuxt yet first check how to authenticate your nuxt app with auth module and express.js.

 Request login endpoint and intercept JWT

-After sending request you should get your token as a response.
+After sending a request you should get your token as a response.
 Copy the value of the token which will be needed in a minute.

-If Postman sends back some html doc it means that you hit invalid url, probably in such case you used a nuxt route instead of backend endpoint.
+If Postman sends back some html doc it means that you hit invalid url, probably in such a case you used a nuxt route instead of backend endpoint.

 Save the token in cookies

-Postman will generate a default cookie template and in the body you should pass the acquired token from the login endpoint with Bearer prefix and single space (you can also use equivalent of s single space written as %20).
+Postman will generate a default cookie template and in the body you should pass the acquired token from the login endpoint with Bearer prefix and single space (you can also use the equivalent of s single space written as %20).

 // default template cookie generate by Postman Cookie_4=value; Path=/; Domain=.your domain; Expires=Tue, 02 Nov 2021 12:10:27 GMT;

 // cookie with your token auth._token.local=Bear yourTokenStringGoesHere; Path=/; Domain=.yourDomain; Expires=Tue, 02 Nov 2021 11:18:30 GMT;